eapache/starscope/doc/USER_GUIDE.md

 You can also dump entire tables (or the entire database) to raw text output for manual inspection.
-This is mostly useful for debugging, but means you can pipe it to sed for example if you wanted to do something fancy.
-This is done with the `-d` or `--dump` flag which takes an optional argument of the table to dump (otherwise it dumps all tables).
+This is mostly useful for debugging, but means you can pipe it to sed (for example) if you wanted to do something fancy.
+This can be done with the `-d` or `--dump` flag, which takes an optional argument of which table to dump (if no table is specified, it dumps all tables).

 Line-Mode
 ---------

 Specifying `-l` or `--line-mode` places you into line-oriented mode, letting you run multiple queries without reloading the database each time.
-In line mode, input can be a query of the form `TABLE QUERY` or a special command starting with a `!`.
-Recognized special commands generally map to non-line-mode options:
+In line mode, input is normally a query of the form `TABLE QUERY`, or a special command starting with a `!`.
+Recognized special commands generally map to non-line-mode
+options:
  * `!dump [TABLE]` - same as the `--dump` flag
  * `!export FORMAT[,PATH]` - same as the `--export` flag
  * `!summary` - same as the `--summary` flag
  * `!update` - updates the database without exiting line-mode
- * `!help` - prints basic line-mode helpe
+ * `!help` - prints basic line-mode help
  * `!version` - same as the `--version` flag
- * `!quit` - exits line-mode
+ * `!quit` - exit line-mode

 Miscellanious
 -------------

-Pass -h or --help to get a brief summary of the availble options.
+Pass `-h` or `--help` to get a brief summary of the availble options.

-Pass -v or --version to get the current version number.
+Pass `-v` or `--version` to get the current version number.

-Pass --verbose to get a great deal more output about what it is doing.
+Pass `--verbose` to get a great deal more output about what it is doing.

-Pass --quiet to remove all non-critical output (you will still get error messages, query results, etc).
+Pass `--quiet` to remove all non-critical output (you will still get error messages, query results, etc).